tdurgasaranya/activity09-bootstrapping/README.md

 - `.gitignore` - a file that is used to specify what Git can ignore when pushing to GitHub.
 You do not need to do anything with this.
 - `README.md` - the document you are currently reading.
-- `day02-bootstrapping` - a folder that contains items for you to complete during the second 75-minute class meeting.
+- `bootstrapping` - a folder that contains items for you to complete during the class meeting.

 Now, you will make your own copy of this repository.